Pelosi rips Trump bid to link Dems to ‘Squad,’ vows not to ‘waste our time on that’

 OCASIO-CORTEZ GETS NEW 2020 CHALLENGER: A REPUBLICAN IMMIGRANT FROM JAMAICA

-In recent days, the president and the Republican National Committee have made a concerted effort to tie the entire Democratic Party to freshman progressive lawmakers Ocasio-Cortez, Rashida Tlaib, D-Mich, Ilhan Omar, D-Minn, and Ayanna Pressley, D-Mass.
+In recent days, the president and the Republican National Committee have made a concerted effort to tie the entire Democratic Party to freshman lawmakers Ocasio-Cortez, Rashida Tlaib, D-Mich., Ilhan Omar, D-Minn., and Ayanna Pressley, D-Mass.
 This, after Democrats came to their defense over the president’s tweets saying they should "go back" to the countries they came from (despite all but Omar being from the United States) and then return to show everyone how to fix things.

 Trump on Wednesday tweeted: “The 'squad' has moved the Democrat Party substantially LEFT, and they are destroying the Democrat Party.”
 RNC Chairwoman Ronna McDaniel drew attention to the lawmakers' left-wing stances on issues, tweeting, “Listen to what we hear from the Squad: It’s abolish ICE, it’s calling law enforcement Nazis.
 It’s anti-American and anti-Semitic rhetoric.”